 - Are you able to manage a home schedule that makes time every day for your child's practice?

 All kid and teen students share a common repertoire, which they master and develop over time, reviewing it by heart.
-Violinists play most of the pieces in Suzuki books 1-4 and add material from fiddler Mark O’Connor’s new student progression of multicultural American music.
-After Book 4, students interested in pursuing more advanced classical music choose among sonata movements, concerto movements, and showpieces in various styles.
-Students at all levels get more variety in sight-reading and our short-term seasonal ensemble projects.
+Violinists play most of the pieces in Suzuki books 1-4 along with material from fiddler Mark O’Connor’s student progression of multicultural American music.
+After Book 4, when students have begun playing their first concertos by Vivaldi and Bach, I like to see them developing and articulating their own musical interests.
+Students interested in pursuing more advanced classical music choose their own repertoire among sonata movements, concerto movements, and showpieces in various styles until they feel ready to seek an advanced teacher who will be a good fit.
+Students with a strong interest in any traditional fiddle style, at this level, will want to seek additional learning opportunities in fiddle workshops and/or lessons from a specialist.